Sign up now for a

 The dragon spoke, “For the next few moments you must remain completely still.”
 The boy nodded.
 The dragon flexed its muscles.
 The scales crackled as a golden light flashed through the rims.
 It vanished.

 Kenji’s back tingled with heat as the tattoo formed.
 He stepped to the mirror and lifted its silk veil.
-His back was a gaudy riot of color; in the foreground was the dragon floating among pink wisps of clouds, its emerald scales a contrast to the blue of sky and brown of distant earth.
+His back was a gaudy riot of color; in the foreground was the dragon floating among pink wisps of clouds, its emerald scales a contrast to the blue of sky and golden brown of a distant desert.
 Orbs of brilliant fire surrounded its form like the balls of a juggler.
 A smile of dagger teeth suggested evil pleasure.

 He perceived the world in slow motion; concentrating on all five senses at once was a feat easily managed.
-Stepping outside, he grinned as he tasted the sun beams, and felt the music of the singing wind.
+Stepping outside, he grinned as he tasted the sun beams, and smelt the music of the singing wind.
 He strode to his motorcycle and smirked at his earlier worries.
 As his right hand touched the handlebars he paused.
 There was an inner battle.
 The edges of his eyes and mouth curled downward.
 A tear welled in his right eye.
 He took a deep breath and wiped it away with his left hand.
 His palm slid down his face to reveal a transformed face, a face with eyes of empty blackness.
 He kicked his leg over the saddle of his Honda, gunned the engine, and howled as he raced toward the setting sun.

 Three days later.